Analisa1984/dovenity-spa/README.md

 4. Font Awesome library for icons
 5. Google Fonts to import additional fonts
 6. Adobe Express to create the Dovenity Spa Logo and favicons.
-7. to get screenshots of the product webpage on various brand devices.
+7. Chrome developer tools, Inspector, to get screenshots of the product webpage on varioussized devices.

 ## Links used: